ghigliottin-AI/ghigliottin-AI.github.io/README.md

 In order to evaluate the AI systems, we rely on an **API based methodology**.
 For this we use the _Remote Evaluation Server_ (RES) [Ghigliottiniamo](https://quiztime.net) which currently enables both humans and artificial systems to submit solutions to the TV game in real-time.

 During the evaluation period, at **random intervals of time**, the RES will submit to the registered systems a request with **a single game challenge**.
-The systems must reply back to the RES with a ranked list of **maximum 100 tentative solutions** to the game.
+The systems must reply back to the RES with a **single solution** to the game.

 Please refer to the **API Setup** section [below](#system-registration) to understand how to register your system to the RES, and how to test it to ensure that the system is setup correctly.